nitingarg2015/Refs/README.md

  Returns data loader as per requirements

 ## main
-contains functions to train and test the model
+main_ass7 - contains functions to train and test the model for assignment 7 main_ass8 - contains functions to train and test the model for assignment 8